 In my experience, engineers tend to focus on technical monitoring, simply because it is easier to implement (notice that I did not say easy!).
 Define your metrics, build your board, set up alerting, and you're all set.
 Functional monitoring, on the other hand, is much harder to do.
 How do you prevent data leakage?
 How do you make sure that the quality of your model or your feature does not slowly degrade over time?

 The answer is not obvious and requires dedicated thinking.
 One approach that I have found to work well is to dedicate a small portion of the traffic/production to a baseline algorithm which you know is doing poorly but is simple to implement, monitor and understand.
 Then, run a continuous comparison between your production algorithm and this baseline algorithm and make sure that the difference in performance stays constant (or increases).
 This basic, end-to-end tripwire will buy you an insurance against many things that could go wrong and that you cannot even imagine in advance.
 And by all means, it is worth a lot more than building a monitoring tool for each and every thing that could go wrong in your pipeline.

 I would like to conclude this post with a general piece of advice regarding time management.
 While this advice goes well beyond the field of machine learning, it is particularly relevant for teams that need to work in a state of "flow" with long streams of focused work.
 The advice is to manage your team on the maker's schedule

 Think of it the following way: each meeting is an interrupt.
 Each interrupt requires a huge amount of effort to overcome.
-In practice, I find it useful to (1) shield my team from meetings that disrupt the flow (2) schedule meetings either right after lunch or early in the morning — or near the end of the day if nothing else works — and (3) make meetings as small/short as possible.
+In practice, I find it useful to (1) shield my team from meetings that disrupt the flow (2) schedule meetings either right after lunch or early in the morning -- or near the end of the day if nothing else works -- and (3) keep meetings as small/short as possible.